Herbert Matayoshi

 Herbert Tatsuo Matayoshi (又吉 辰男, November 21, 1928 – July 11, 2011) was an American politician and businessman.
 Matayoshi was the mayor of Hawaii County from 1974 to 1984.
 He was the third Mayor of Hawaii County, as well as its second elected Mayor overall.
 Matayoshi was also the longest-serving mayor of Hawaii County to date, holding the office for ten years.

 Biography

 Early life

-Matayoshi was born on November 21, 1928, in Hilo, on the Big Island of Hawaii.
+A Japanese American, Matayoshi was born on November 21, 1928, in Hilo, on the Big Island of Hawaii.
 He graduated from Hilo High School in 1946.
 Matayoshi received in bachelor's degree from the University of Michigan in 1950.
 He then pursued graduate studies at Temple University in Philadelphia, before completing his Master of Business Administration (MBA) at the University of Hawaiʻi at Mānoa.

 Matayoshi worked as a stockbroker by profession.

 Political career

 He was elected to the Hawaii County Board of Supervisors, the predecessor of what would become the Hawaii County Council, in 1962.
 Matayoshi was elected to the newly created Hawaii County Council in 1968, which he held until becoming Mayor in 1974.